-County emergency management agencies shall review the programs' CEMP which serves participants with complex medical conditions, pursuant to s.
-393.067, F.S.
-APD will also receive and review the CEMP for each program at licensure.
-For informational purposes, the licensee may submit a copy of the CEMP to their county emergency management office.
+APD shall receive and review the CEMP for each program at licensure.
+For informational purposes, the licensee may submit a copy of the CEMP to their county emergency management office, especially if the ADT may be utilized as an evacuation or recovery shelter.